oduameh/node-course/docs/Instructions/getting-started.md

 ssh n(X)@10.42.0.X
 ```

-For putty users, make sure port is `22`, protocol or connection type is `ssh` and that your IP is correct.
-Then `open` the connection.
+For PuTTY users, ensure the port is `22`, protocol or connection type is `SSH`, and the IP address is correct.
+Then open the connection:

 ![putty1](/img/putty1.png)